wookyungE/X-Redis/README.md

       `mkfs.ext4 -F /dev/pmem0 && mkdir -p /mnt/pmem0 && mount -o dax /dev/pmem0 /mnt/pmem0`

-      and thenrun command:
+      and then run command:

       `make USE_NVM=yes, USE_BPF=yes`

 4. Dependancies

    If you get an error when building, turn the next code and compound it again.

    `make distclean`

    You can change the options in redis.conf.

-5. Run
+6. Run
+7.
    You can run X-Redis by the command:

    `./src/redis-server redis.conf`